lycus/mci/docs/terminology.rst

 This document attempts to explain various terms and abbreviations often used in the MCI source code and documentation.

+AA
+++

+Abbreviation for alias analysis.
+This is the technique of proving whether or not two pointers definitely, definitely not, or possibly point to the same memory location.

 ALU
 +++